SakakibaraKai/datavis-capstone/README.md

     git push origin feature/your-new-feature
     ```
 5. Open a pull request.

-## License
-This project is licensed under the [License Name] License.
-See the `LICENSE` file for more details.

 ## Contact
 If you have any questions or suggestions about the project, feel free to contact: